-The people in these cases may have too much data or be looking at the wrong metrics.
+The marketers in these cases may have too much data or be looking at the wrong metrics.
 Perhaps they put too much stock in the wrong data sets or simply don't quite understand their customer journey.
-In these cases, there's probably something fundamentally wrong with how they are running their marketing efforts.
+In these cases, there probably aren’t successful results from marketing.

 Setting up your digital marketing analytics to provide actionable insights is critical.
 You can avoid that spiral of misunderstanding, frustration, and underperforming right from the start — if you focus on the actionable insights that your data can provide.

 The first step to setting up appropriate digital marketing analytics is to identify what you need to analyze.
 This varies by industry and business and encompasses all your digital marketing efforts.
-It’s important to keep this in mind as some marketers consider their website analytics to be the be-all, end-all.
+It’s important to keep this in mind as your website analytics are not the be-all, end-all.

-It's important to note that there's no one-size-fits-all solution.
-But with that being said, let's take a look at three different companies and what digital marketing analytics they may be looking at.
+There's no one-size-fits-all solution for every business.
+With that being said, let's take a look at three different companies and what digital marketing analytics they may be looking at.